soodaayush/wordsmith/README.md

 ## Inspiration

-This is a game I played a lot with friends and family on paper, so I decided that a website would be better for this game, due to many examples of human error being shown with games being played with paper and pencil.
+This is a game I played a lot with friends and family on paper, so I decided that a website would be better for this game due to many instances of human error when playing with paper and pencil.

 ## Challenges

-Creating the functionality of the game, especially arounding checking if fields are filled out correctly or not.
+Creating the functionality of the game, especially around checking if fields are filled out correctly or not.

 ## Lessons Learned